Have you ever had a Pension Transfer with AXA?

 Some providers such as AXA promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of AXA.

-Were you mis-told by AXA about Transferring your pension?
+Were you mis-informed by AXA about Transferring your pension?

-You may have been mis-sold your Pension Transfer by AXA if any of the following reasons for complaint are relevant to you:
+You may have been mis-sold your Pension Transfer by AXA if any of the following statements are relevant to you:

-- I was not advised or given information by AXA about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not told or given information by AXA about how my new pension plan would perform and work compared to my workplace pension plan.

 - When I changed jobs my new employer encouraged/advised me to transfer to a personal pension or suggested that I should as they did not provide a pension scheme.

-- I was not informed or told by AXA that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not told or told by AXA that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

-- I was not advised or told byAXA that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or advised byAXA that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.

 - I felt pressured by AXA into transferring my pension even though it posed a higher risk.